testcymone/github-practice/README.md

-# INSERT YOUR TITLE HERE
+# GitHub Practice

 # Overview
-Write in an overview / background for your repository.
+This repository was created for users new to GitHub.
+It is public and will allow you to practice cloning, branching and pull requests.

 # Instructions
-If your repository has instructions, include them here.
+TBD

 # Notes and Considerations
-Add any notes and considerations here.
+None.

 # Issues or Questions
-Please post an issue in this repository.
-Questions can be sent to [enter your email address here].
+Post an issue to this repository.

 # License Standard Notice
 The repository utilizes code licensed under the terms of the Apache Software License and therefore is licensed under ASL v2 or later.